‘Create us something that is attractive to both our sighted and visually impaired audience’

 Our latest braille project was a braille show leaflet for Extant, who are the UK’s only professional performing arts company of visually impaired artists.
 They explore new creative territories from a visually impaired perspective.

-Partnered with Yellow Earth Theatre, the UK’s award winning British East Asian Theatre company in their first ever co-production, ‘Flight Paths’ they tell the story of the female blind Goze women, storytellers and musicians who travelled the length and breadth of medieval Japan making a living from performing epic tales.
+Partnered with Yellow Earth Theatre.
+The UK’s award winning British East Asian Theatre company in their first ever co-production.
+‘Flight Paths’ they tell the story of the female blind Goze women.
+And storytellers and musicians who travelled the length and breadth of medieval Japan making a living from performing epic tales.
 They navigate the path from tradition to modernity, weaving together personal stories of blind artists from Japan, Nigeria the USA and Australia as they forge their careers as aerialists, viola player and soprano.